Suppenbiatch/csgo_auto_accept/README.md

 To use csgostats.gg you'll need to add one of your "Match Token" which will be "CSGO-XXXXX-XXXXX-XXXXX-XXXXX-XXXXX" without '"'
 The Authentication Code is used to make a request to the Steam API which will return the next sharecode.
 Authentication Code will be something like "XXXX-XXXX-XXXX"
-Both can be found at https://help.steampowered.com/en/wizard/HelpWithGameIssue/?appid=730&issueid=128
+Both can be found at https://help.steampowered.com/en/wizard/HelpWithGameIssue/?appid=730&issueid=128 The Script will throw an errror if the API-Key is not set as it will try to get the Username associated with the Steam ID from the API.
+Also be cause of recent changes to csgostats.gg the automatic match additon isn't working anymore :( The script will now print the sharecode and copy it into the clipboard
 - Under "Access to Your Match History"
 	- "Create Authentication Code" or
 	- "Authentication Code:"